rcmtcristian/buddy-two/README.md

 During the development of TvBuddy, I identified several areas for optimization, including:

-Sure!
-Here's an expanded version of the bullet points you provided:

 - Give it an intro animation: Create an engaging intro animation for TvBuddy that introduces the concept and features of the interactive TV experience.
 This animation could involve camera movements, object animations, or any creative approach that captures the user's attention.

 - Find the functions that make the frame rate work properly across all screens: Ensure that the animation plays at a consistent speed and smooth frame rate across different devices and screen resolutions.
 Optimize performance by adjusting the rendering settings, optimizing code, and testing the application on various devices to ensure a consistent experience for all users.